 Knowledge Management Assessments

-- What's working and what's not
+- What’s working and what’s not with respect to knowledge management

-- Pinpoint where knowledge flow bottlenecks are occurring
+- Where knowledge flow bottlenecks are occurring

 - Good practices for knowledge capture and knowledge sharing that can be built upon